v1-nce/threadtalk-backend/README.md

 > A high-performance, serverless forum backend built with Go and PostgreSQL.

-**ThreadTalk** is a scalable REST API providing user authentication, threaded discussions similar to reddit forums.
+**ThreadTalk** is a scalable REST API providing user authentication, threaded discussions, and pagination.
 It is engineered to run as a serverless container on AWS Lambda, utilizing the AWS Lambda Web Adapter for seamless portability between local development and cloud execution.

 ## 🚀 Key Features
 * **Authentication:** JWT-based stateless auth (Signup/Login).